As the author of thousands of blog posts, one question I often get is: How do you think of new ideas for blog posts?

 Your ideal followers won’t always follow you.
 It’s just the way it is.
 But you can still find them by following popular industry hashtags.

 Follow the hashtags and look for popular articles, buzzwords, and questions.
-That can lead to potential topics for your content.
+That can lead to potential content ideas.

 9. Social Media: Questions People Ask Industry Influencers